How to Resign From Your Job in a Professional Manner

-When you resign from your job, you terminate or end your employment with a particular organization.
-You can resign from your job in a way that reinforces your professional image and keeps current employer relationships positive for the future.
+When you resign from your job, you want to do so in a way that reinforces your professional image and ensures maintaining a good relationship with your employer well into the future.

 Before you resign from your job, do a self-check.

-- Are you resigning from your job without another job waiting?
+- Are you resigning from your job without another job to go to?
 Be careful if you need employment income.
 Good jobs are tough to find.
-You may want to rethink your decision until you have a job in hand or you're prepared for unemployment.
+You may want to rethink your decision until you have a job in hand, you have a financial cushion, or you're prepared for unemployment.

 You never know how your employer will react when you resign from your job, although your employer’s past behavior when other employees have resigned, may give you a reasonable expectation.